A lot of lunch boxes and bags are made with PVC or other plastics that can contain hormone-disrupting chemicals like BPA and phthalates.

 Silicone

-Silicone is a plastic-adjacent material that is much safer than other plastics.
 A lot of people like to use silicone in place of plastic for things like container lids and baggies (like the now-famous Stasher bags!).
 They’re definitely a great option for kids because they are lightweight, flexible, and won’t break if they’re dropped.
+Depending on the specific product, they may or may not be able to hold liquids.

-Safer Plastics
+Safer plastics

 Remember to keep all types of plastic away from the heat whenever possible, though.
 Heat speeds up the leaching process.